makedeb/makedeb-docs/content/makedeb/comparisons-to-other-tools.md

 makedeb's [`PKGBUILD` syntax](/makedeb/pkgbuild-syntax) alleviates both of these issues, with it putting most packaging information into a single file, whilst also being simple to write and look at.

-There's a few things that standard Debian build tools can do that makedeb can't, though most of these use cases are fairly uncommon, and makedeb will work just fine for pretty much anything you need it to do.
+There's a few things that standard Debian build tools can do that makedeb can't, though most of these use cases are fairly uncommon, and makedeb will work just fine for most things you need it to do.

 ## Pacstall
 [Pacstall](https://pacstall.dev) is a package manager that function as an AUR-like platform for Ubuntu systems.